amrojjeh/Moonsighting/README.md

 3) added the Islamic month and year;
 4) added first day of each Islamic month.

-Steps three and four were done using automation.
+Steps two, three and four were done using automation.

 Sightings after March 3rd, 2022 should be entered manually.